jdan/fizzbuzz-polyglot/javascript/from-npm/README.md

 ## from-npm

-As if you were interviewing
+As if you were actually on the job